 Agriculture in India is often affected by soil degradation, desertification, and extreme weather conditions such as floods and droughts.
-As a result, alternative farming methods are making their way into the industry.
+As a result, alternative farming methods like vertical farming are making their way into the industry.

 Below are some of the benefits and challenges of vertical farming.

-Conventional farms require too much land and water, while vertical farming involves a fraction of land & water with more yield per acre.
+Conventional farms require too much land and water, while vertical farms involves a fraction of land & water with more yield per acre.
 Also, it can produce crops throughout the year.

-In a controlled environment of vertical farming, factors like unpredictable weather patterns and natural disasters are negated and thus less susceptible to disruption in the supply chain process.
+In a controlled environment of vertical farm, factors like unpredictable weather patterns and natural disasters are negated and thus less susceptible to disruption in the supply chain process.

 - Environmental Conservation